|Source||Mitragyna speciosa, native to Southeast Asia||Picralima nitida, native to tropical Africa|

 Both help with pain and sedation, but each has different strengths.

-Kratom offers a greater variety of physical effects, though it has health benefits as well.
+Kratom offers a greater variety of physical effects, but it also has health benefits.

 Akuamma seems more equipped to treat disease.
 So, what can you expect to feel after taking them?